Developer Guide

 -

 Prerequisites: Start with the sample data loaded.
-Ensure the email used below do not already exist.
+Ensure the email used below does not already exist.
 At least one person in the list.

 -